zacanger/niddesa/text/generated-translations/cullaniddesa/04-sinhala-google.md

 Will inform.

 [Msdiv 174] (# msdiv174) {# msdiv174 .ref .msdiv} "Unchanging change from Ragadi
-There is nothing to be compared to that Buddha who is not, certainly Nirvana I will go to the relic.
+There is nothing to be compared to that Buddha who is not, certainly Nibbana I will go to the relic.
 No doubt here.
 I have a frozen heart. "

 Recitation Nittitha.